 The western edge of the preserve borders extensive salt marsh along Amelia Island, and the preserve extends to the Florida-Georgia state line.
 This aquatic preserve is about 7,600 acres.

-The Nassau River-St. Johns River Marshes and Fort Clinch Aquatic Preserves offer a variety of activities within their boundaries, while an abundance of adjacent parks provide access to these state waters for residents and visitors to the Jacksonville area.
+The Nassau River-St. Johns River Marshes and Fort Clinch aquatic preserves offer a variety of activities within their boundaries while an abundance of adjacent parks provide access to state waters for residents and visitors to the Jacksonville area.
 Popular activities include boating, kayaking, swimming, sunbathing, bird-watching, whale watching and fishing.
 The Florida Circumnavigational Saltwater Paddling Trail passes through the aquatic preserves.
 There are six state parks that border the aquatic preserves, plus four local parks and a national preserve.

 Fort Clinch is the original fortification with construction beginning in 1847.
 Today, the fort is a living museum with guided tours and reenactments.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.